 Air Force veteran Larissa Ione traded in a career as a meteorologist to pursue her passion of writing.
+She has since published dozens of books, hit several bestseller lists, including the New York Times and USA Today, and has been nominated for a RITA award.
 She now spends her days in pajamas with her computer, strong coffee, and supernatural worlds.
 She believes in celebrating everything, and would never be caught without a bottle of Champagne chilling in the fridge…just in case.
 She currently lives in Wisconsin with her U.S. Coast Guard husband, her teenage son, a rescue cat named Vegas, and her very own hellhound, a King Shepherd named Hexe.

 Many writers will tell you they began writing stories the moment they learned to wield a pencil.
 I’m no exception.
 But even as a child, I didn’t write “kid” stories.
 I preferred something more dramatic.
 Something that didn’t include Dick, Jane, and a dog named Spot.
 I wanted my dogs to have names like White Fang or Cujo.
 I’ll always have my parents to thank for that.
 They never censored my reading material (though I suspect that if they had truly known what was between the covers of some of the books, they’d have been a little more careful,) so when other girls my age were reading Laura Ingalls Wilder and Judy Blume, I was immersing myself in Stephen King and Jack London.